Graph Kernel Neural Networks: GNNs from Graph Kernels

+\textit{\textbf{Multi-layer architecture.}} The output node feature $z(v)\in\mathbb{R}_+^m$ of a GKC operation consists of a continuous vector containing the graph kernel responses between the structural masks and the subgraph centered on the node $v$.
+For graph kernels functions requiring discrete labels, the output feature vector thus needs to be discretized before giving it as input to the next layer.
+In this case, we interpret $z(v)$ as an unnormalized probability distribution over a set of $m$ labels from which we sample the new label $x(v)$ for the node $v$ at the next GKC layer.

-Since in this paper we focus on graph classification, the final part of our architecture, as depicted in Figure~\ref{fig:model}, consists of applying a node-wise pooling operation on the previously computed feature vectors to obtain a global graph descriptor.
+Since in this paper we focus on graph-level tasks, the final graph embedding after $L$ layers is obtained by $\square(Z^1| \dots |Z^L)$, where $Z^\ell$ are the output features of the $\ell$th layer and $\cdot|\cdot$ indicates the concatenation of node-wise features.
 This is then fed to a multilayer perceptron (MLP) layer to obtain the final classification.
+In particular, in all our experiments we use sum pooling as the aggregation operator $\square$.
+Figure~\ref{fig:model} shows an overview of the proposed multilayer architecture.